Cristina Veran

 Cristina Verán

-A longtime NGO consultant and correspondent at United Nations Headquarters, she was a founding member of the UN Indigenous Media Network and, later, the UN Indigenous Language Caucus.
-Her sustained engagement continues as pertains to the UN Permanent Forum on Indigenous Issues (UNPFII,) the Committee to End Discrimination Against Women (CEDAW,) and the UN Fourth Committee on Decolonization.
-Adjacent to these arenas, Cristina previously served as Consultant to the Ford Foundation for its Committee on Indigenous Peoples international funding initiative.
+As a longtime NGO consultant and correspondent at United Nations Headquarters, she was a founding member of the UN Indigenous Media Network and, later, the UN Indigenous Language Caucus.
+Her sustained engagement continues as pertains to arenas including the UN Permanent Forum on Indigenous Issues (UNPFII,) the Committee to End Discrimination Against Women (CEDAW,) and the UN Fourth Committee on Decolonization.

 Cristina has been an Op-Ed contributor for El Diario La Prensa, IDAR/E, and the Women's Media Center, and is an Advisory Council member for the Indigenous Media Freedom Alliance, a non-profit organization that supports strengthening democracy through journalism and a free press in Native American communities.
-She produces an ongoing series of Indigenous contemporary artist profiles for Cultural Survival Quarterly, documenting their rise within the international art scene, from the Whitney Biennial to the Venice Biennale.
+Adjacent to these arenas, she previously served as Consultant to the Ford Foundation for its Committee on Indigenous Peoples international funding initiative.

 Cristina’s history of pioneering female MCs in the 1970s and '80s, “First Ladies,” leads the anthology Hip Hop Divas and another, documenting the beginnings of hip-hop dance forms, “The Rise and Fall (and Rise) of the B-Boy Kingdom,” is part of the volume Vibe History of Hip Hop, among other notable book contributions.
 Her chapter “Native Tongues,” featured in the anthology Total Chaos: The Art and Aesthetics of Hip-Hop, presents Indigenous hip-hop histories and worldviews of cultural practitioners from the Americas, Africa, and Oceania.